OuterTune/ffMetadataEx/README.md

 ## Usage

-1. Install an [OuterTune version](https://github.com/OuterTune/OuterTune/releases) with ffMetadataEx, look for the apk with "github" in its name.
-For example: OuterTune-0.9.0-github-universal-release-60.apk`.
+1. Install an [OuterTune version](https://github.com/OuterTune/OuterTune/releases) with ffMetadataEx, look for the apk with "full" in its name.
+For example: OuterTune-0.9.0-full-universal-release-60.apk`.
 These builds are provided with stable releases (not beta or alpha).

 3. Select this scanner implementation.
 Open the OuterTune app and navigate to `Settings --> Library & Content -> Local media -> Metadata extractor`, and select FFmpeg.